 - The Weather Is Just Right.
 Paint does not mix well with humidity, rain, snow, ice or other types of moisture.
-Likewise, it does not take well to intense heat or cold.
+Likewise, it does not take well to intense cold.
 This is why mid to late spring is the perfect time to paint your house.The early spring is a time of moisture — a lot of water is frozen or saturated in the ground, unable to escape because the sun’s light is not yet intense enough to evaporate it.
 Once early spring has passed, however, the weather patterns of summer begin to set in.
 That means warmer, dryer days and plenty of sunlight.
 However, the “dog days” of summer have not yet arrived to bring the scorching heat.The timing of this paint job depends on your latitude.
 In Pennsylvania, for instance, April and May are great times to give your house the new paint job it deserves.

 - You Are Avoiding More Expensive Repairs Down the Road.
 One of the most important reasons behind painting your house is that it saves you lots of money in the long run.
 Just as an oil change is the cheapest maintenance you can do on your car, painting your house is one of the most cost-effective ways to avoid expensive repairs.Keeping a house painted is one of the best defenses against premature aging, rotting and disrepair.
 With regular coats of paint, well-installed wood siding can last the lifetime of the house.
 Without it, it is susceptible to rot and decay.